Followers

 Variolation

-As controversial in the time of the Yankee Doodle Spies as today, the smallpox was one of the few diseases preventable by inoculation, then called variolation.
+As controversial in the time of the Yankee Doodle Spies as it is today, smallpox was one of the few diseases preventable by inoculation, then called variolation.
 The variolator used a lancet with fresh matter taken from the pustule of someone with active smallpox.
-The matter was then scraped on the arms or legs of the recipient, or introduced through the nose.
-There were risks to this, recipients often developed the symptoms like fever and a rash.
-But fewer people died from variolation than if they had acquired smallpox naturally.
-In a study conducted during an outbreak in Boston in 1722, those without variolation died at the rate of 14%, the variolated died at 2% (.14 versus .02 in Dr. Fauci terms).
-This might have been one of the first instances of data in medical science.
+The material was then scraped onto the arms or legs of the recipient, or introduced through the nose.
+There were risks associated with this; recipients often developed symptoms like fever and a rash.
+However, fewer people died from variolation than if they had contracted smallpox naturally.
+In a study conducted during an outbreak in Boston in 1722, those without variolation died at a rate of 14%, while the variolated died at 2% (.14 versus .02 in Dr. Fauci's terms).
+This might have been one of the earliest examples of data in medical science.

 Surgeon-in-Chief

-In addition to being commander-in-chief and spymaster-in-chief, General George Washington was the final arbiter on the use of medical procedures to battle outbreaks.
-He himself had a mild version of smallpox earlier in life during an expedition to the West Indies.
-Yet military exigencies in 1775 and 1776 precluded him from ordering widespread variolation.
-The British, meanwhile, were using it on any recruit coming to America.
+Besides serving as commander-in-chief and spymaster-in-chief, General George Washington was the ultimate decision-maker on medical procedures used to fight outbreaks.
+He had a mild case of smallpox earlier in life during an expedition to the West Indies.
+However, military needs in 1775 and 1776 prevented him from ordering widespread variolation.
+Meanwhile, the British were administering it to any recruits coming to America.

 The year 1777 required forced inoculation to